MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 The legacy PowerShell SDK documentation covers the details of creating help for PowerShell cmdlets packaged into modules.
 However, PowerShell does not provide any tools for creating the XML-based help.
-The SDK documentation explains the structure of MAML help. but leaves you the task of creating the complex, and deeply nested, MAML content by hand.
+The SDK documentation explains the structure of MAML help, but leaves you the task of creating the complex, and deeply nested, MAML content by hand.

 This is where the [PlatyPS][] module can help.

 ## What is PlatyPS?

-PlatyPS is an [open-source][platyps-repo] tool that was created a _hackathon_ project to make the creation and maintenance of MAML easier.
+PlatyPS is an [open-source][platyps-repo] tool that started as a _hackathon_ project to make the creation and maintenance of MAML easier.
 PlatyPS documents the syntax of the parameter sets and the individual parameters for each cmdlet in your module.
 The PlatyPS creates structured [Markdown][] files that contain the syntax information.
 It can't create descriptions or provide examples.